-In versions of Appian prior to 18.3 the method of configuring the Appian data source changed and it must be re-configured when updating to version 18.3 or higher.
+In versions of Appian prior to 18.3 the method of configuring the Appian data source changed and it must be re-configured when upgrading to version 18.3 or higher.
 Previously, the Appian data source was configured through the Application server (JBoss or WebLogic) that was used to run Appian.
 In 18.3 and higher, the Appian data source must be configured in

-The Appian data source must reuse the same database before and after updating in order to preserve the existing data.
+The Appian data source must reuse the same database before and after upgrading in order to preserve the existing data.
 The schema of that data source will be automatically updated to the latest version during application server startup.

 See also: Configuring Relational Databases